jendave/ancient-wonders/README.md

 * *Ancient Wonders* is the biggest third-party expansion for Starforged to date with great system-agnostic compatibility.
 It provides you with all you need to explore the galaxy in a way that has never been done before, with generators for solar systems, planets, alien megastructures, megacities, and hazardous, otherworldly encounters; all with new mechanics to deepen and twist your adventuring endeavors.
 * *Ancient Wonders* is modular: each chapter is independent of each other.
 You can take whichever you like from the supplement as a standalone expansion.
 Most are system-agnostic.
-* The FoundryVTT module includes roll tables and macros for the tables in the expansion.
+* The FoundryVTT module includes roll tables, items, moves and macros in the expansion.

 ## Module Installation